episerver-services/saas-cms-fe-ontrac/README.md

-# Optimizely SaaS CMS FE Template
+# OnTrac – SaaS CMS Production Frontend

-A minimal, production-ready **Next.js 15** front-end template using the App Router and TypeScript to integrate with the **Optimizely SaaS CMS Delivery API**.
+This is the production-ready **Next.js 15** front-end for **OnTrac**, powered by the **Optimizely SaaS CMS Delivery API**.

-Built for real-world headless CMS use cases: authenticated content, CI/CD pipelines, scalable rendering, and full test coverage (unit, E2E, and BDD).
+It integrates layout-aware GraphQL content rendering with a clean architecture optimised for performance, testing, and scalability.

 ---